canalplus/rx-player/doc/api/Miscellaneous/plugins.md

               If not set or set to `undefined`, the RxPlayer might retry or fail depending on other factors.

-            - *isOfflineError* (`boolean|undefined`): If set to `true`, this indicates that this error is due to the user being offline (disconnected from the needed network).

-              If set to `false`, this indicates that it wasn't.

-              If not known or not applicable, you can just set it to undefined or not define it at all.

-              The RxPlayer might retry a Manifest request due to the user being offline a different amount of time than when the error is due to another issue, depending on its configuration.

        - **fallback**: Callback to call if you want to call our default implementation instead for this Manifest.
 No argument is needed.